Air Force Network: Integrated Air Command and Control System

-Integrated Air Command and Control System (IACCS) is an automated command and control system for AD planned by the Indian Air Force.
-IACCS operations will ride the AFNET backbone integrating all ground-based and airborne sensors, air defense (AD) weapon systems and command and control (C2) nodes.
+Integrated Air Command and Control System (IACCS) is an automated command and control system for air defence operated by the Indian Air Force.
+IACCS operations rides the AFNET backbone integrating all ground-based and airborne sensors, air defense weapon systems and command and control (C2) nodes.
 Subsequent integration with other services networks and civil radars will provide an integrated Air Situation Picture to operators to carry out AD role.

+The project was envisaged in 1995 following the Purulia arms drop case and was a part of IAF’s first Air Power Doctrinal manual issued in the 2000s, later revised in 2022.
+The first node in the western sectors had been operationalised by September 2010.
+The first five nodes located in the western and south western sectors were commissioned in 2011.
+The Air Force was preparing to seek clearance for five further nodes which would cover the rest of the nation including the island territories.

 Through the IACCS, IAF will connect all of its space, air and ground assets quickly, for total awareness of a region.
 This will offer connectivity for all the ground platforms and airborne platforms (including AEW&C), as a part of the network centricity of IAF.
 The IACCS also facilitates real-time transport of images, data and voice, amongst satellites, aircraft and ground stations.

 By 2018, five IACCS nodes had been established including Barnala (Punjab), Wadsar (Gujarat), Aya Nagar (Delhi), Jodhpur (Rajasthan) and Ambala (Haryana).
 Following this, under Phase-II, 4 additional nodes and 10 sub-nodes are to be set up.
 The major nodes will be established in the Eastern, Central, Southern and Andaman and Nicobar sectors.
 The second phase will cost ₹8000 crore.

 IACCS successfully integrated all operating radars, including its own, the Army's, and civilian ones, in 2023.
 This enabled the autonomous firing response capability to take down incoming missiles, aircraft, and UAVs.